 ALZConnected® – A free on-line community dedicated to supporting all those impacted by Alzheimer’s or related dementia.

-2016 Alzheimer’s Disease Facts & Figures (Azheimer’s Association) – You can download the pdf brochure – for free! – from this site
+2017 Alzheimer’s Disease Facts & Figures (Azheimer’s Association) – Download the pdf brochure – for free! – from this link.

 Generation Alzheimer’s: The Defining Disease of the Baby Boomers – There is a “get the report” link that allows you to be sent a pdf brochure – again, for free!